milenadilly/treasure-island/README.md

 - Conditional Logic
 - input() function for user interaction

-Created with curiosity and code by Milena Dilly Learning Python.
+Created with curiosity and code by Milena Dilly.

+Learning Python.
 Building one project at a time.